 There are three types of anxiety treatments:

-Psychotherapy- Cognitive behavioral therapy and exposure response prevention are two types of therapy which can be used to treat anxiety.
+Psychotherapy- Cognitive behavioral therapy and exposure response prevention are two types of therapy that can be used to treat anxiety.

 Complementary medicine methods- Mindfulness, yoga, and stress management techniques can be used to cure anxiety.